-Conducting a risk assessment to determine the likelihood and effect of cybersecurity incidents is a complex process that requires considerable planning, specialist knowledge and stakeholder buy-in to appropriately cover all people-, process- and technology-based risks.
+Conducting a cybersecurity risk assessment is a complex process that requires considerable planning, specialist knowledge, and stakeholder buy-in to appropriately cover all people-, process-, and technology-based risks.
 Without expert guidance, this can only be worked out through trial and error.

-IT Governance provides a range of risk assessment and cybersecurity consultancy services to suit all needs:
+IT Governance provides a range of risk assessment and cybersecurity products and services to suit all needs.

-IT Governance’s fixed-price, three-phase Cyber Health Check combines consultancy and audit, remote vulnerability assessments and an online staff survey to assess your cyber risk exposure and identify a practical route to minimise your risks.
-Our approach will identify your actual cyber risks, audit the effectiveness of your responses to those risks, analyze your real risk exposure and then create a prioritized action plan for managing those risks in line with your business objectives.
+IT Governance’s fixed-price, three-phase Cyber Health Check combines consultancy and audit, remote vulnerability assessments, and an online staff surveys to assess your cyber risk exposure and identify a practical route to minimize your risks.
+Our approach will identify your cyber risks, audit the effectiveness of your responses to those risks, analyze your real risk exposure, and then create a prioritized action plan for managing those risks in line with your business objectives.

-IT Governance specialises in providing IT governance, risk management and compliance solutions, with a special focus on cyber resilience, data protection, the GDPR, the Payment Card Industry Data Security Standard (PCI DSS), ISO 27001 and cybersecurity.
+IT Governance specializes in IT governance, risk management, and compliance solutions, with a special focus on cyber resilience, data protection, the GDPR, the Payment Card Industry Data Security Standard (PCI DSS), ISO 27001, and cybersecurity.

-IT Governance is also recognised under the following frameworks:
+IT Governance is also recognized under the following frameworks: